|Objective||To prevent teenage pregnancies and child marriage and to give comprehensive sexual education|

 These media and face-to-face programmes seek to encourage community leaders and parents to become more supportive of girls’ aspirations.

 Replacing prevailing norms with alternative behaviour and attitudes leads to adolescent girls delay marriage and their first pregnancy.
 More girls will remain in school and finish their education.
 We aspire thousands of girls eventually being able to make their own decisions about their educations, bodies, marriage and motherhood.

-Hello, I am builds on the success and experience of the Unite for Body Right (UBR) program.
+Hello, I Am builds on the success and experience of the Unite for Body Right (UBR) programme.
 In UBR we address the three levels that influence young people’s SRHR: education, services and environment.
-Hello, I am will focus on the environment which needs more and continued attention particularly in the Bangladeshi context.
+Hello, I Am will focus on the environment which needs more and continued attention particularly in the Bangladeshi context.